 I’m not alone in my love of conch shells.
 The spiral-shaped Queen Conch shell with its glossy, hot pink interior is a symbol of the Caribbean and easily prompts me to daydream of white sandy beaches, palm trees and pretty cocktails.
 In case you’re wondering how to pronounce “conch” the pronunciation sounds like “conk”

 So when I heard that Providenciales in the Turks and Caicos Islands was home to the world’s first and only commercial conch farm, I was keen to learn more about this beguiling mollusk.
 I was even hoping they’d serve an appetizer or two.
 But I was in for a few surprises.

 The Caicos Conch Farm is the only commercial conch farm in the world.
 And that’s important because the incredibly edible wild strombus gigas (that’s the Queen Conch’s official name) is at risk.
 According to the National Oceanic and Atmospheric Administration ( NOAA) a government body responsible for protecting threatened marine life, in some parts of the Caribbean it’s endangered due to pollution and over-fishing for its meat and decorative value.
-Although Jamaica and the Turks and Caicos islands are considered to have well-managed Queen Conch fisheries, other nations aren’t so well-managed.
+Although Jamaica and the Turks and Caicos islands have well-managed Queen Conch fisheries, other nations aren’t so well-managed.

 Here’s where Caicos Conch Farm comes in.
 Since 1984, they’ve been farming conch in order to meet demand in a sustainable way.
 Farm raised conch are not designated endangered.
-Our tour began with a biology lesson on the life cycle of the Caribbean Queen Conch and the technology used at the Caicos Conch Farm from collection of the egg mass through hatching, grow-out and harvesting as an adult.
+Our tour began with a biology lesson on the life cycle of the Caribbean Queen Conch.
+We learned about the modern technology used at Caicos Conch Farm from collection of the egg mass through hatching, grow-out and harvesting as an adult.
 Then we headed outdoors to see the farming operation first hand.

 We learned how, fed with micro and then macro algae, the glossy shell continues to thicken and grow throughout the conch’s lifetime.
 In the wild, a Queen Conch will live 20-30 years.
 But if it’s being cultivated, its days are numbered.
 They achieve full size and are harvested by the time they’re four years old.